 Some advantages of working with an agency include:

 - Because agencies are licensed and regulated, you can take comfort knowing they are reviewed annually and are in compliance with state laws.
 However, it is very important to ensure that the agency you choose is licensed in Arizona; even reputable agencies that are licensed in other states may be breaking the law by providing certain adoption services in Arizona.

-- Agencies offer most of the services you will need during the adoption process and can refer you to an attorney to finalize your adoption.
+- Agencies offer most of the services you will need during the adoption process.

 There are also some challenges to consider when working with an adoption agency: